Mr Jeff Liddiatt (Chair)

 Catherine is a career researcher in the field of ageing with a background in public health and social science, and a focus on the health and well-being of older people.
 Before coming to the UK in 2001, she worked in government in the United States including at the US Centers for Disease Control and Prevention (1991-2001) and the Veterans Administration Rehabilitation Research and Development Center on Aging (Atlanta, Georgia) where she conducted epidemiological and health services research.
 Subsequently at the University of Sheffield she held the post of Deputy Director of the Economic and Social Research Council’s ‘Growing Older Programme’ and the UK National Collaboration on Ageing Research.
-From 2005-2015 Catherine was Professor of Public Health and Ageing at Plymouth University, and is currently Visiting Professor in the Faculty of Health and Social Sciences at Bournemouth University.
+From 2005-2015 Catherine was Professor of Public Health and Ageing at Plymouth University, and is currently Professor of Ageing in the Faculty of Social Sciences Social Sciences at Stirling University.
 She has a strong interest in the development of interdisciplinary science and is co-author (with Alan Walker) of ‘Promoting multi-disciplinary and inter-disciplinary ageing research in the United Kingdom’ (2011).
 Relevant to the concerns of the Centre for Health Effects of Radiological and Chemical Agents, Catherine has a close relative living with the probable health effects of exposure to Agent Orange during the Vietnam conflict.

 Mr Tony Jeffrey